How to elope in colorado

 90% of my couples choose to go this route.
 Most say that they love the idea of having their ceremony be TRULY private with just the two of them.
 It also makes it possible to be supremely flexible with timelines and locations on your elopement day!

-Examples of Self-Solemnizing Colorado Elopements
+Check out Some Examples of Real Self-Solemnizing Colorado Elopements:

 Getting ready